j5pu/phasionate_wordpress/wp-content/plugins/wp-missed-schedule/readme.txt

 = The Missed Schedule Problem =
 The way WordPress handles scheduling is that whenever a page is loaded, either from your blog or in your admin control panel, the file wp-cron.php is loaded.
 At normal, if correctly configured, the server can talk to itself just fine and WordPress scheduling system will works perfectly.
 Its only when you start doing strange and weird things like not having DNS setup properly or blocking loopback connections then it will cause you problems.
 It is possible that certain web hosts are not allowing WordPress cron jobs to run but for many that is not the issue as scheduled posting was working before upgrading to WordPress 2.7.

 In WordPress 2.7, the cron job design, which is the core of the scheduling engine, is significantly changed as you can from both wp-cron.php and cron.php in /wp-includes/ folder.
 In WordPress 2.7 wp-cron.php, there are references to local-time and doing_cron option is set to zero.
 This is not exist in WordPress version 2.6.5.
 This might be the cause of the problem as its very likely that your web server time is off by a few seconds or minutes from the WordPress official time.
-And doing_cron argument is set to zero making it absolutely necessary that your web server and WordPress time to match with each other in order for the scheduled post to go through.
+And doing_cron argument is set to zero making it absolutely necessary that your web server and WordPress time to match with each others in order for the scheduled post to go through.
 = Solutioni #1 =
 If you think that your web server settings is the cause of the problem, simply type this URL in your browser without the brackets yourblog.com/wp-cron.php (replace yourblog with your actual domain name) to verify.
 If you see a blank screen, then your web server settings is ok.
 You can proceed to solution #2.
 If you see some error pages, then kindly check with your web hosting technical staff and ask for their help.
 = Solution #2 =